DevoDude/DevoDude/README.md

 I'm Chris, I love tech.
 I'm currently learning to be a developer at Coder Academy Brisbane.

-Contact me on my portfolio site https://makecoolstuff.net/ (it's a bit of a work in progress at the moment)
+Contact me on my portfolio site https://makecoolstuff.net/

 <!---
 devodude/devodude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.